godwintrav/recurring-payments-api/README.md

-# Welcome to your CDK TypeScript project
+# Bits AWS Software Engineer Task

-This is a blank project for CDK development with TypeScript.
+This is the solution for Godwin Odenigbo

 The `cdk.json` file tells the CDK Toolkit how to execute your app.